johndpope/RLPlayground/README.md

 Use the interactive demo to test out the environment:
 ```
-python py/chess_interactive.py --depth 0 1
+python py/chess_interactive.py --mode random minimax
 ```
+Note that you can specify the AI agent for black and white side separately.
+Here we are setting the black agent to _random_, and the white agent to use _minimax_ algorithm to select the move.
+You can also set this to _pg_ which refers to the agent trained with policy gradient, or _q_ which uses Q-Learning model to select moves.

-At each step you can enter a move like "e4" or "e2e4" to move a piece.
+At each step you can take control of the game by entering a move like "e4" or "e2e4".

 Special commands:
-- Enter: Play one move.
+- Enter: AI play one move.
-- "x": Play until the end.
+- "x": AI play until the end.
 - "r": Reset the board.